 CUA grants undergraduate degrees in 72 programs, master's degrees in 103 programs, and doctoral or terminal degrees in 66 programs.
-CUA's graduate programs in philosophy and social work are among the oldest in the United States and the university features the only schools of library science and music in Washington, D.C.
+CUA's graduate programs in philosophy and social work are among the oldest in the United States and the University features the only school of music in Washington, D.C.

 At every level, the university is dedicated to the advancement of learning and particularly to the development of knowledge in the light of Christian revelation, convinced that faith is consistent with reason. – Statement of Aims and Goals of The Catholic University of America

 Find out more about each of CUA's 12 schools.

 A list of programs at CUA offering undergraduate degrees.

 General information and overview for graduate students.

 CUA's flexible options for finishing your education at night, on the weekends or online.

 Information on summer classes for undergraduate, graduate and high school students.